top of page

 BENEFITS

-• The satisfaction of knowing that you have donated your time and efforts to being a part of your community
+• The satisfaction of knowing that you have donated your time and efforts to helping your community

-• The experience to help you excel in any endeavor in your life
+• Diverse experience that will help you excel in any life endeavor

 • Critical thinking and leadership skills